paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 **Step 2:** Once you've created the flight path, connect to the drone.

+_Step 2a:_ Switch on the RC and the drone.

+_Step 2b:_ Connect the phone to the RC (Remote Control).

+_Step 2c:_ Once it is connected, the phone will prompt you to connect to an existing drone app - like DJI Fly or Map Pilot Pro.
+Select Map Pilot Pro.

 **Step 3:** The app will display the following pop-ups.
 Click 'OK'.

 <img src="https://github.com/user-attachments/assets/64197afd-da05-4f4b-b12d-00610cf05977" alt="important_warning" width="500" height="225"> <br>